Do Ferrets Shed?

 No matter the type of ferret you have, from albino to sable to cinnamon, you can bet that your little buddy will shed throughout the year.
 However, they won’t always shed in the same capacity, and at times, hair loss may be a sign of poor health.

-To learn more about what to expect with ferrets’ shedding, see the information below.
+To learn more about what to expect with ferrets’ shedding, check out the guide below.

 Should You Expect Your Ferret to Shed?